NguyenTrongPhuc552003/phucscareembedded/docs/rust-programming/04-embedded-rust/no-std-programming/practical-exercises.md

 Master `no_std` programming through hands-on exercises with comprehensive explanations using the 4W+H framework.

-## What Are Practical Exercises in no_std Programming?

-**What**: Practical exercises in `no_std` programming are hands-on coding activities that reinforce theoretical knowledge through real-world embedded systems scenarios.

-**Why**: Understanding practical exercises is crucial because:

-- **Reinforcement** solidifies theoretical concepts through hands-on practice
-- **Skill development** builds practical programming skills for embedded systems
-- **Problem-solving** develops ability to solve real-world embedded challenges
-- **Confidence building** increases confidence in `no_std` programming abilities
-- **Portfolio creation** provides concrete examples of embedded Rust skills
-- **Industry readiness** prepares for professional embedded development

-**When**: Use practical exercises when you need to:

-- Apply theoretical knowledge to real problems
-- Build practical embedded programming skills
-- Prepare for embedded systems interviews
-- Create portfolio projects
-- Test understanding of `no_std` concepts
-- Develop problem-solving abilities

-**How**: Practical exercises work by:

-- **Progressive complexity** starting with simple tasks and building to complex projects
-- **Real-world scenarios** using actual embedded systems problems
-- **Hands-on coding** writing and testing actual code
-- **Problem decomposition** breaking complex problems into manageable parts
-- **Iterative development** building solutions incrementally
-- **Testing and debugging** validating solutions and fixing issues

-**Where**: These exercises are used in embedded systems education, professional development, and portfolio building for embedded Rust developers.

 ## Exercise 1: Bare Metal LED Blinker

 ### What is the LED Blinker Exercise?